Work, Informalisation and Place Research Centre

 RCWS|GLAA evaluation of local interventions

-WIP is currently working in collaboration with the RCWS and the GLAA to understand how different forms of locally enforced licensing for hand car washes may impact on the informal economy.
+WIP is working in collaboration with the RCWS and the GLAA on two projects to understand how different forms of locally enforced licensing for hand car washes may impact on the informal economy.

 WIP is also engaged with the GLAA on its practice panel and officers to translate research into actionable policy.
 We also work closely with the OLME and other partners to bridge the academic and practitioner divide.
 Professor Ian Clark is an advisor to Jon Cruddas MP and our research has informed practice at a policy and operational level.